scutrobotlab/vrep_template/README.md

 ### **1. Run with simulation**

 - **Start your Simulation:**
-  1. Open scence file `tiger.ttt` with CoppeliaSim and start simulation.
+  1. Open scence file `Infantry_Assassin.ttt` with CoppeliaSim and start simulation.
   2. Compile and run program `./robot/build/bin/Launcher`

 ### **2. Run on your real robot**